dvdmtw98/notes/My Vault/computer-networks/network-security/virtual-private-network-vpn.md

 #### Full Tunnel
 Maximizes security by encrypting all traffic
-When connected to VPN wont be able to access local devices
+When connected to VPN wont be able to access local network devices

 #### Half Tunnel
 Divides traffic and network requests and routes them to the appropriate network